YTianZHU/YTianZHU/README.md

 ## Hi there 👋

-- 🤓 Tsinghua University.
-Research intern at Microsoft Research Asia.
+- 🤓 Research intern at Microsoft Research Asia.
 - 🔭 I’m currently working on AI foundation models.

 <!--